 When titans of the mobile tech industry chose to have Android as the operating system for their mobile devices, it comes as no surprise that it has become the most popular operating system for smartphones in the world with over 2.8 billion users scattered around the globe.
-Its ability to enable manufacturers and a high degree of customization for their platform is a big reason for its popularity, especially when compared to its IOS counterpart.

 Android allows you to set up different proxy settings for individual wi-fi connections.
-This will work for all web browsers like google chrome but may not work for different apps since app developers decide whether to use android’s proxy settings or not.
+This will work for all web browsers like google chrome but may not work for other apps since app developers decide whether to use android’s proxy settings or not.
 It’s pretty simple to set a proxy server up as detailed below.

 Here are the steps you need to follow: